ThKrypt/QualCoder/01-Introduction.md

 3. Install python modules from command.
 Type "cmd" in the Windows Start search engine, and click on the black software "cmd.exe" - the command console for Windows.
 In the console type or paste, using the right-click context menu (ctrl+v does not work) the following:

-`py -m pip install wheel pyqt5 lxml Pillow ebooklib ply chardet pdfminer.six openpyxl pydub SpeechRecognition`
+`py -m pip install wheel pyqt6 lxml Pillow ebooklib ply chardet pdfminer.six openpyxl pandas plotly pydub SpeechRecognition`

- Wait, until all modules are installed .
+ Wait, until all modules are installed.

 4. Build and install Qualcoder.
 From the command line when in the downloaded folder type: